• Days

 • The repayment statements from the financial institution or charitable institution.
 Such statements should clearly bifurcate the principal and interest amount repaid.

-• You also need to get a Interest certificate for every financial year from a bank or financial institution that is approved and from which the loan is taken.
+• You also need to get an Interest certificate for every financial year from an approved bank or financial institution from which the loan is taken.

 What is the period/time limit for claiming a deduction?